Shavixinio/FumoBot/README.md

 npm start
 ```
 # Changes

-Gave the bot an actual name
+- Added an SQLite database support

 ## New commands:
-- 8ball
-- wiki
+- warn (with database integration support)

 ### and other minor changes